 4. Elderberry is a superfood (when it’s not lethal).

 I’m not a fan of the word superfood.
 In reality, there’s food and the garbage most of us eat.
-It could be said that some are extra nutritious, like cooked elderberries and real, American made currants.
-(Learn more about American made currants on Friday's podcast!)
+It could be said that some are extra nutritious, like cooked elderberries and, as we learned in our podcast The Currant Situation, real American made currants.

 Elderberries are rich in the following compounds:

 - Vitamins and minerals like vitamin C, B6, and iron

 - Other ingredients

 When I say work, I mean that there seems to be some evidence that backs up the claims made about elderberry.